awsdocs/amazon-dynamodb-developer-guide/doc_source/bp-general-nosql-design.md

 After you identify specific query requirements, you can organize data according to general principles that govern performance:
 + **Keep related data together\.**   Research on routing\-table optimization 20 years ago found that "locality of reference" was the single most important factor in speeding up response time: keeping related data together in one place\.
 This is equally true in NoSQL systems today, where keeping related data in close proximity has a major impact on cost and performance\.
 Instead of distributing related data items across multiple tables, you should keep related items in your NoSQL system as close together as possible\.

   As a general rule, you should maintain as few tables as possible in a DynamoDB application\.
-As emphasized earlier, most well\-designed applications require *only one table*, unless there is a specific reason for using multiple tables\.

   Exceptions are cases where high\-volume time series data are involved, or datasets that have very different access patterns\.
 A single table with inverted indexes can usually enable simple queries to create and retrieve the complex hierarchical data structures required by your application\.
 + **Use sort order\.**   Related items can be grouped together and queried efficiently if their key design causes them to sort together\.
 This is an important NoSQL design strategy\.